A New Disease

 that stranger in the house is; it turns out to be your husband/wife.

-3. Your neighbors keep insisting that those kids running around your house bothering the dogs are yours.
+3. Your neighbors keep insisting that those kids running around your

 4. You keep telling the kids to "heel" and can't understand why